All the essential books architects must read in their career.

 All About Love- bell hooks

-How are you meant to be a middle-class educated urbanite without this tucked under your arm? yes it’s become stereotyped but it is a good book and a great introduction into race, feminism, and class.
+How are you meant to be a middle-class educated urbanite without this tucked under your arm?
+Yes it’s become stereotyped but it is a good book and a great introduction into race, feminism, and class.
 Click here for GoodReads.

 Being and Nothingness- Jean-Paul Satre